Tokyo Area Guide: Tokyo Metropolitan Government Buildings 都庁

 However, the move was recognition of Shinjuku's growing importance and, perhaps more significantly, of west Shinjuku's geological credentials.
 The 1923 Tokyo Earthquake established the present skyscraper disctrict of west Shinjuku as a safe place to build, as buildings there were largely unscathed.

 Tocho was designed by the Japanese architect Kenzo Tange and is said to have been inspired by the Notre Dame in Paris.
-Compared with the sparer lines of most of the skyscrapers that surround it, cathedral-like magnificence is apparent in the complexity of its structure and surfaces, and its grandiose sprawl.
+Compared with the sparer lines of most of the skyscrapers that surround it, cathedral-like magnificence is apparent in the complexity of its structure and surfaces, and its grandiose scope.

 The Tocho complex incorporates the: